slimta/slimta-site/source/manual/slimta.edges.rst

   Defines whether or not TLS should handshake immediately on connection, or if a socket is only encrypted if the user runs ``STARTTLS``.
 By default, sessions are only encrypted on ``STARTTLS``.

+* ``proxy_protocol``: Boolean

+  Defines whether or not connections to the edge will include a `PROXY protocol`_ header defining the original connection information.
+Only use this option when running behind a properly configured proxy.

 * ``rules``: Dictionary